NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 The adjustment for this is on the front of the jacket, which means it is easy to cinch tighter when needed, even in the water.
 Lean back in the water and cinch the straps down for a tighter fit.

-This PFD is also a high-back design, with the lower back being a mesh design that gives good ventilation and breathability to prevent overheating on warm days.
+This PFD also has a high-back design, with a mesh lower back that provides good ventilation and breathability to prevent overheating on warm days.

-The high-back design rides high enough so that the PFD does not get in the way of kayaks that have a high-back seat.
+The high-back design rides high enough so that the PFD does not interfere with kayaks with a high-back seat.

 The Stohlquist Fisherman also features gradient sizing.
 This means that larger-sized PFDs actually have more material and wider construction, and smaller units have less material and smaller construction.

-This feature allows you to get the right buoyancy, fit and comfort for the size of your build rather than simply extended straps.
+This feature allows you to get the right buoyancy, fit, and comfort for your build size, unlike simply extended straps.

-The Stohlquist PFD has open sides for better ventilation and Neoprene padded shoulder straps, and the lower back waistband for improved comfort, and two side strap adjustment buckles.
+The Stohlquist PFD has open sides for better ventilation, neoprene-padded shoulder straps, a lower back waistband for improved comfort, and two side strap adjustment buckles.

-The Stohlquist has a lashing point for a knife on the right shoulder strap, which allows for mounting of a knife in various orientations, as well as an elasticized band for attaching other equipment to the mounting point.
+The Stohlquist has a lashing point for a knife on the right shoulder strap, which allows for the mounting of a knife in various orientations, and an elasticized band for attaching other equipment to the mounting point.

 Photo of Fisherman Casting From a Kayak

-The two main front pockets are a little different in design from many other PFDs and are one of this model’s stand-out features.
+The two main front pockets are slightly different in design from many other PFDs and are one of this model’s stand-out features.
 The outer shell of the two front pockets is made from a hard EVA material that serves several purposes.

 The hard shell will protect the items stored inside the pockets from damage, especially electronics such as your GPS, radio, or mobile phone.